ddukhan/tailscale-test/README.md

 - ✅ **On This Network And Not Really Mentioned is a Ubuntu Nuc**
 - ✅ **On This Network And Not Really Mentioned is a MAC**
 - ✅ **On This Network And Not Really Mentioned is an IPad**
+- 🤬 **Excuse the Drawing.
+I can not find my Visio stencils**
+- PDF Conceptual Tailnet Drawing included.
 ---

 ## 🤝 Contributing